mka111/PacMan-Agent/README.md

 The Pac-Man agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
 The general search algorithms(DFS, BFS, aStar) are built and applied to Pac-Man scenarios.

-The python files and their functions search.py	   Where all of your search algorithms will reside. searchAgents.py  Where all of your search-based agents will reside. pacman.py	The main file that runs Pac-Man games.
+<b>The python files and their functions</b>
+<i>search.py	   Where all of your search algorithms will reside. <br>
+searchAgents.py  Where all of your search-based agents will reside. <br>
+pacman.py	The main file that runs Pac-Man games.
  This file describes a Pac-Man GameState type, which you use in this project. game.py	   The logic behind how the Pac-Man world works.
- This file describes several supporting types like AgentState, Agent, Direction, and Grid. util.py	    Useful data structures for implementing search algorithms.
+ This file describes several supporting types like AgentState, Agent, Direction, and Grid. util.py	    Useful data structures for implementing search algorithms. </i>

 Supporting files you can ignore: